 What Is A Chicken Dust Bath?

 A chicken dirt bath is a blending of natural substances that together possess the ability to clean and deter the growth of parasites.
-An easy to access framing around this natural matter helps it remain solid and turns it into a bath for the poultry birds.
+An easy-to-access framing around this natural matter helps it remain solid and turns it into a bath for poultry birds.

 Homesteaders and farmers often use old tires, plastic tubs, kiddie pools, or cinder blocks arranged in a square or rectangle, to cheaply make a “bath” or the chicken dust materials to be placed inside.

 A chicken dust bath should be at least 10 inches deep (I tend to make my dust baths a full one foot deep) because the hens will burrow down a bit and then work steadily to expose as much of their body all at once into the dust materials.